evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 ## Performance

-The VinFast VF8 Plus has a maximum power of 300 KW (408 hp/402 bhp).
-The total torque is 620 nm (458 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5,5 seconds.
+The VinFast VF8 Eco has a maximum power of 260 KW (354 hp/349 bhp).
+The total torque is 500 nm (369 ft-lb).
+It performs the 0-100km/h sprint (0-62mph) in 5,9 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 94kWh and a net capacity of 87,7kWh, meaning you have a 6,3kWh buffer for protection.
 (6,7%).

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 447 km (278 mi).
-The consumption is 19.6kWh/100km for the WLTP standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) is 471 km (293 mi).
+The consumption is 18.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 110kW.
 A full charge from 0 - 100% would take 105 minutes, while a more common scenario of 10-80% would take 44 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 11% to 70%, resulting in an actual charge speed, including time loss, of 77kW.
 Each charge session would take 40 minutes and 4 seconds.